tylergneill/hansel-app/README.md

 # HANSEL: Human-Accessible and NLP-ready Sanskrit E-text Library

-A companion project to the now-defunct GRETIL.
+A companion project to GRETIL.

 HANSEL is a Sanskrit e-text library.
 It is also a website giving access to that library.